stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 ## Dependencies Between Units

-This tooling does not specify or enforce any dependencies between infrastructure components.
-We are free to run operations on separate components in parallel whenever you believe that this is safe.
-If we need to execute changes in a particular order, we can specify that order in whichever system we are using to carry out deployments.
+This tooling deliberately does not specify or enforce any dependencies between infrastructure components.
+Dependency orchestration is a major feature of [Terramate](https://terramate.io/docs/), [Terragrunt](https://terragrunt.com/), [stacks in HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks) and similar tools.
+Here, you are free to implement dependencies in whatever way that you choose.
+For example, you can create your own Taskfiles that call the supplied tasks, write a script, define jobs for your CI system, or use [Terramate](https://terramate.io/docs/).

-Similarly, there are no restrictions on how we run tasks on multiple units.
-We can use any method that can call Task several times with the required variables.
-For example, we can create your own Taskfiles that call the supplied tasks, write a script, or define jobs for a CI system.
+The absence of a required dependency system means that you can run operations on separate components in parallel whenever you believe that this is safe.
+If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.
+Similarly, there are no restrictions on how you run tasks on multiple units.
+You can use any method that can call Task several times with the required variables.

-> This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
-I do not currently test with the stacks feature.
-It is unclear if this feature will be permanently tied to Hashicorp cloud services in Terraform, or what equivalent will be implemented by OpenTofu.

 ## Switching to Terraform